jonathanMelly/nomad/README.md

 | single go binary                | no    | yes   | Scoop is a list of ps scripts                                     |

 # Status
-It is working (I’m using it at my work) but still need some improvements before being "prod nicely" :-)
+It is working (I’m using it at my work).
+Basic UI is the next big step.

 # How
  1. Download [latest release](https://github.com/jonathanMelly/portable-app-installer/releases/latest)